rayfrankenstein/AITOW/README.md

 All of this could be avoided by treating the team as adults, instead of trying to "processify" or quantify everything."--akudha, [https://news.ycombinator.com/item?id=28414751](https://news.ycombinator.com/item?id=28414751)

 ---
+"It’s not the snake venom that kills you.
+It is you do not believe enough.

+Its not that the rain dance doesn’t work.
+You are just not dancing right.

+Agile is perfect for execs who want instant success and are smart enough to run before the technical debt crushes them and all of their Sr. Devs are working elsewhere."--Jim Fallin, [Why Scrum is the Wrong Way to Build Software](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5)

+---
 "I think that it takes freedoms and responsibilities away from developers, chops work into chunks that are too small, forces constant arbitrary deadlines and a lack of a relaxed pace (they are not called 'sprints' for nothing), and incentivizes under-estimation to 'fit things in', resulting in overloading or overruns.
 It also treats developers as fungible which is very much not the case if specialist skills are not evenly distributed.
 The constant "scrum meetings" serve as an unwelcome goad and very rarely convey information that anyone except micromanagers care about.

 Learning is an important part of being a programmer.
 Experimenting, reading the manual, trying it out, these are all things that get managed out, when you have to beg for 'spike' time to do them, and somebody else doesn't see the importance."--JulianMorrison, [https://news.ycombinator.com/item?id=26345235&p=3](https://news.ycombinator.com/item?id=26345235&p=3)